ramensoftware/windows-11-notification-center-styling-guide/Themes/10Jumplists/README.md

 ## Vertical Taskbar

-To line the jumplists up properly when using a vertical taskbar, you need to add an additional style manually.
+To line the jump lists up properly when using a vertical taskbar, you need to add an additional style manually.

 First, select the theme within the mod's settings.
 Then add the style that corresponds with your taskbar position.